EHAerospace/JUNO-11/README.md

 #Rocket design
 JUNO was designed in Open Rocket.
 Open Rocket is a free open source program to design rockets.
 You need this program to open JUNO-11.ork, you can download Open Rocket from: http://openrocket.sourceforge.net/.

+The engine nozzle mold and the rocket nosecone are in .STL file to 3d print.

 If you have any question: info@ehaerospace.space
 Our web page: www.ehaerospace.space